-Meet Meg Jones, President
+Meet Meg Jones, Chief Administrative Officer

 “If you took a picture of my career at FFS,” Meg says, with a smile, “the image would look more like a jungle gym rather than the traditional corporate ladder.
 I’ve gained valuable insights that help me every day to respond to the needs of our field leaders, Home Office team, and the people we serve.”